 This deconstruction process was by far, the lowest point in my life.
 The “we” that we had carefully built was ripped into “yours” and “mine.”
 Friends who I thought would always be in my life, chose sides and many walked away from our friendship.
 Thankfully, I had maintained good relationships with my closest girlfriends and they became my rocks (Thanks Marcy, Carla, Alison, and Amy).
 Divorce is definitely a time when you find out who your true friends are.
 Bank accounts were separated.
 The home we had so carefully decorated and landscaped was sold.
 A joint custody arrangement was reached for our 2 year old.
 My ex took the stuff that he had entered the relationship with, I took mine, and we evenly divided the rest.
 I have never felt more lonely, sad, scared, confused, or hurt than I did as we dismantled the dreams we had started together.
 Contact Laura S. Jenkins, PC – Personal Injury Attorney Practicing in Raleigh.

 But, don’t cry for me Oklahoma.
 Despite the trauma of the experience, my ex and I both came through our divorce quite well.
+People can check out more on family laws in Festus area, here!
 We have each found amazing people to share our lives with.
 We seamlessly share custody of a bright, amazing, and hilarious 10 year old, with the help of the services of The Law Offices of David C. Hardaway.
 We and our partners all get along so well that we draw raised eyebrows from those who know how we are all acquainted.
 Even though my divorce was truly a horrible time, it was pretty tame compared to many others I have seen play out like a bad movie of the week.
 We were fortunate that we agreed on the terms of the divorce and custody arrangement.
 We got along as well as could be expected, and just wanted to move on with our lives.
 He isn’t a bad person and neither am I. We just weren’t meant to be married to each other.